 Butylene Glycol is a form of alcohol that is used in a wide range of personal care products and cosmetic applications.
-It is a clear liquid that is odorless and it dissolves in water.
-It is used for the below five purposes in cosmetics such as Masking, Humectantct, Solvent, Conditioning of skin.
+Butylene Glycol is a clear liquid that is odorless and it dissolves in water.
+It is used for the five purposes in cosmetics such as Masking, Humectantct, Solvent, Conditioning of skin.
 Butylene Glycol is mostly used for reducing the viscosity and as a solvent in the cosmetic industry.

 Butylene Glycol is also known for its antimicrobial and emollient properties due to which it is preferred by making skincare manufacturing companies.
 Butylene Glycol also proves to be useful in avoiding formation of crystals in cosmetic vehicles due to insoluble cosmetic ingredients.
 As a result, we can say that it is a multipurpose alcohol.

 Butylene Glycol Benefits

-- Controlling Viscosity of Formulas: As it decreases the viscosity of solutions, it can thin creams, lotions, and gels effectively.
-As a result, it becomes easier to spread them with the help of this cosmetic raw material.
+- Controlling Viscosity of Formulas: Butylene Glycol decreases the viscosity of solutions, it can thin creams, lotions, and gels effectively.
+As a result, Butylene Glycol becomes easier to spread with the help of this cosmetic raw material.
 It adds an additional layer to your skin and hair as Butylene Glycol is a good conditioning agent as well.

 - Cure Acne: Butylene Glycol removes the dryness from your skin and prevents breakouts as well.
-Therefore, it is also added in products that are meant for curing acne.
+It is also added to products that are meant for curing acne.
 You can also use Butylene Glycol as an alternative for glycerin, propylene, and some other solvents in systems that are water-based.

-- Acts as Stabilizer: It’s stabilizing properties when used in volatile compounds make it a useful ingredient in fragrances as it helps to retain the flavor or aroma in them for a long time.
+- Acts as Stabilizer: Butylene Glycol stabilizing properties when used in volatile compounds make it a useful ingredient in fragrances as it helps to retain the flavor or aroma in them for a long time.
 Butylene Glycol is also used in hair and skin conditioners these days

 How to Use Butylene Glycol?